CryptalDash (CRD) Hits Market Capitalization of $6.62 Million

-CryptalDash (CRD) traded flat against the U.S. dollar during the one day period ending at 0:00 AM ET on May 24th.
-One CryptalDash coin can now be purchased for approximately $0.0066 or 0.00000017 BTC on popular cryptocurrency exchanges.
-CryptalDash has a market capitalization of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.
-In the last seven days, CryptalDash has traded flat against the U.S. dollar.
+CryptalDash (CRD) traded flat against the dollar during the twenty-four hour period ending at 13:00 PM E.T. on May 29th.
+During the last week, CryptalDash has traded flat against the dollar.
+CryptalDash has a total market capitalization of $6.62 million and approximately $402.00 worth of CryptalDash was traded on exchanges in the last 24 hours.
+One CryptalDash coin can now be bought for about $0.0066 or 0.00000017 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.